fent/node-eventyoshi/README.md

 });
 ```

-### Event: 'newListener'
+### Event:  'newChildListener'
 * `string` - Event.
 * `Function` - Listener.

-Emitted when a listener is added to an event yoshi.
+Emitted when a listener is added to a child event emitter.
+Does not emit listeners added by EventYoshi.

-### Event:  'newChildListener'
+### Event: 'removeChildListener'
 * `string` - Event.
 * `Function` - Listener.

-Emitted when a listener is added to an event emitter that has been added to, and not removed from, an event yoshi.
+Emitted when a listener is removed from a child event emitter.
 Does not emit listeners added by EventYoshi.

 # Install